codahale/qdsa/README.md

 Curve25519, plus X25519 key agreement.

-Ported from the [reference C version](https://joostrenes.nl/software/cref-g1.tar.gz) by Joost Renes, with the main exception of replacing the Keccak-based hash with SHA3.
+Ported from the [reference C version](https://joostrenes.nl/software/cref-g1.tar.gz) by Joost Renes, with the main exception of making the hash function generic.

 ## License